-Established anti-viral assays include:
+Established anti-viral assays in use at Sygnature include:

-- Progeny-reduction assays: Cells are incubated with test compounds and infected with the virus of choice.
-After a virus-specific incubation time the supernatants are harvested and the virus titre is determined using a method suitable for the selected virus (50% Tissue culture Infective Dose (TCID50), plaque assays, immunoplaques).
+- Progeny-reduction assays.
+Cells are incubated with test compounds, and infected with the virus of choice.
+After a virus-specific incubation time, the supernatants are harvested and the virus titre is determined using a method suitable for the selected virus (50% tissue culture infective dose (TCID50), plaque assays, immunoplaques).

-- ELISAs: measurement of cytokine secretion in response to viral infection and as a measurement of any inflammatory or anti-inflammatory activity of test compounds.
+- ELISAs.
+Measurement of cytokine secretion in response to viral infection, and as a measurement of any inflammatory or anti-inflammatory activity of test compounds.

-- RT-qPCR: the detection of viruses in cell supernatant as a diagnostic or as a measure of viral replication.
+- RT-qPCR.
+The detection of viruses in cell supernatant as a diagnostic or as a measure of viral replication.

-- Mechanism of action studies: investigation into the effect of viral replication, viral fusion and infectivity as a means of determining the inhibitory mechanism of test compounds.
+- Mechanism of action studies.
+Investigation into the effect of viral replication, viral fusion and infectivity as a means of determining the inhibitory mechanism of test compounds.

-- Microscopy-based anti-viral and anti-bacterial high content screening: the measurement of changes in cellular phenotype following viral or anti-viral infections, as well as in response to the use of test compounds.
+- Microscopy-based anti-viral and anti-bacterial high content screening.
+The measurement of changes in cellular phenotype following viral or anti-viral infections, as well as in response to the use of test compounds.